 “How, in some crazy dream world, do you see that happening?”

 “A man with a hardon and his pants down is the easiest target there is, Johnny.
 You know we’re the ones really make it all go,” she tugged on his tie, smoothed it back, stepped in so he could feel her breath, “and we’re the only ones who can get close enough.”
 She smiled, turned away, chirpy.
-“This keeps up I’ll just have to order new carpet.”
+“If this keeps up I’ll just have to order that new rose colored carpet.”